 - 1. Arrive on time for all classes. - 2.
 Stay in their seats during the entire class, except for authorized breaks by the instructor. - 3.
 Refrain from talking with other students during class lectures. - 4.
-Utilize laptop (or tablet) computers during class times only to take notes and not surf the web, check social networks, or email. - 5.
+Utilize laptop (or tablet) computers during class times only for electronic textbooks and to take notes; not to surf the web, check social networks, or email. - 5.
 Store away cellphones and not place them on desktops. - 6.
 Refrain from reading magazines, newspapers, assignments from other classes, and material that might distract their classmates.

 The instructor will enforce these rules.
-Student failure to adhere to these rules will be considered "disruption of the academic process" and may result in student removal from this course.
+Student failure to adhere to these rules will be considered "disruption of the academic process" and may result in student removal from this class.